 At workplace, you’ll also be able to recognize the strengths of each of your team member and properly delegate work according to their strongest abilities.
 If you’re running a design agency, here is an in-depth look on how you can be an effective leader in addressing problems, opportunities and the work culture in your agency.

 If you’re an independent creative, good leadership skill inspires confidence.
 You will need confidence in order to make important decisions and stick to them.
 With confidence, you will be able to communicate well and strengthen work relationships (introvert or not).
 You will also be able present yourself and your brand well to your prospects and clients.

 Being adaptive to the changes that’s happening in our industry is essential.
-More importantly, developing and mastering these non-technical skills will pave the way for lasting success that will transcend whatever changes or adversity that comes our way.
+More importantly, developing and mastering the above 10 best soft skills will pave the way for lasting success that will transcend whatever changes or adversity that comes your way.
 Are you already embarking on this journey?
 The choice is up to you.